knhash/knhash.github.io/_posts/2024-02-23-efficient-chess-board-representation.md

 Thus, the Dynamic Method can represent a chess game state with a varying number of bits between 42 and 228, providing a more space-efficient representation compared to the Static Method, especially as more pieces are captured.

----

 ## Code Implementation and Test Cases
 We implemented the Dynamic Method in Python and compared its space efficiency with FEN notation using a set of test cases.

 ### Python Code Implementation
 Please find the code in the following [GitHub repository](http://www.overleaf.com).

-The ChessEncoder class provides functionality for encoding and decoding chess positions between Forsyth-Edwards Notation (FEN) and a custom binary format, referred to as the Dynamic Protocol.
+The `ChessEncoder` class provides functionality for encoding and decoding chess positions between Forsyth-Edwards Notation (FEN) and a custom binary format, referred to as the Dynamic Protocol.

 The `encode_dynamic` method takes a FEN string as input and converts it into a binary string according to the Dynamic Protocol.
 This binary string represents the chess position, including the active color, castling rights, en passant square, and the positions of all pieces on the board.